Last updated: November 2020

 Open Microsoft Management Console (MMC).
 In the Console Root expand Certificates (Local Computer).
 Your server certificate will be located in the Personal or Web Server sub-folder.
 Locate and right-click the certificate, identified by the Common Name, select Export and follow the guided wizard.
 This will give you a .pfx file.
 For detailed, step-by-step instructions, go here.

 Depending on what you want to do with the private key, you may need to split the private key into a separate file by converting the .pfx.
-If you simply want to backup the key or install it onto another Windows server, it’s already in the right format.
+If you simply want to back up the key or install it onto another Windows server, it’s already in the right format.
 For use with other platforms, such as Apache, you want to convert the .pfx to separate the .crt/.cer and .key file using OpenSSL.

 If you’re unable to find the private key with this method, you can try downloading the DigiCert SSL Utility.
 This software will allow you to import your certificate and automatically locate your private key if it is on that server.
+Note that this is on-prem software that does not share information about the key material back to DigiCert.
+DigiCert never obtains private key material for TLS certificates and escrowing TLS keys by the CA (which sometimes happens with document signing and S/MIME certificates) is strictly prohibited by root store policy.

 If you followed the steps for your OS and did not find your key, you may just be looking in the wrong place.

 If you are working with a server that is providing working HTTPS connections, then the key is somewhere on that server (or accessible to that server), otherwise HTTPS connections would be failing.
-We can only cover the default scenarios here—it’s possible your organization uses a custom configuration.
-You can try searching your server for a “.key” file, or going through the steps you would follow to install a new certificate, which should include specifying a private key at some point.
+We can only cover the default scenarios here — it’s possible your organization uses a custom configuration.
+You can try searching your server for a “.key” file or going through the steps you would follow to install a new certificate, which should include specifying a private key at some point.

 On some platforms, OpenSSL will save the .key file to the same directory from where the –req command was run.

 If you have yet to install the certificate and cannot find the key, it’s possible it’s gone.
 If you created the CSR but cannot locate your key file, the easiest thing to do is reissue your certificate.
-Start by creating a new CSR—making sure to save the private key to a known location this time—and pair the certificate with that new key.
+Start by creating a new CSR — making sure to save the private key to a known location this time — and pair the certificate with that new key.
 Reissuing is always free with DigiCert.